paulproteus/operations/using-funds/working-with-vendors.md

 ## Preferred vendors

+We prefer to support local, independent businesses and many companies will also extend discounts to non-profit organizations.
+Additionally, we can reduce the burden on future volunteers by establishing relationships, standard pricing and common menu choices.

 Use the FAQ below to kick off a relationship with a Preferred Vendor.
 Make sure to fill in the "Local Bridge Contact" with your info before you send it to someone!

 ### [*Bridge] Preferred Vendor FAQs